TheWorldSim/data-curator/README.md

 * Nginx - high performance web server
 * Ansible - straightforward provisioning and deployment tool
-* PostgreSQL - backend data store (would be possible to change for anothe SQL or non SQL store)
+* PostgreSQL - backend data store (would be possible to change for another SQL or non SQL store)
 * Typescript + tslint - for refactoring, code completion and code navigation (see Jest for testing)